 The Columbia Missouri lifestyle

 Located in the heart of Mid-Missouri the Columbia area, nicknamed "CoMo" by locals, provides a diverse range of activities and opportunities for almost every age and lifestyle.
-With a population of almost 117,000 people Columbia is consistently ranked among the top 100 best places to live and top 10 college towns in the country.
+With a population of just over 120,000 people Columbia is consistently ranked among the top 100 best places to live and top 10 college towns in the country.
 The areas diverse offerings of local higher education and strong business climate make Columbia an attractive city for young families.

 Things to Do